poppy-project/poppy-docs/en/programming/ros.md

 In order to use your Poppy robot with ROS you need **ROS 1 Noetic** with **Ubuntu 20.04**.
 Version ROS 2 supports Windows ans MacOS, but Poppy is not yet compatible.

-Only Poppy Ergo Jr has a total compatibility with ROS from software v4.0.0.
+Only Poppy Ergo Jr has a total compatibility with ROS with [software above v4.0.0](https://github.com/poppy-project/poppy-ergo-jr/releases).
+Previous version numbers do not support ROS.
 Check your software version number in the top right of your robot's homepage [http://poppy.local](http://poppy.local).

 For Torso and Humanoid, some [packages](https://poppy.discourse.group/t/support-of-ros-available-for-poppy-ergo-jr/) are available though, for advanced users.

-## Installation
+## 3-steps installation
 ### 1. Install ROS Noetic

 Please refer to [the installing procecure of ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu).
 The procedure is successful when typing command `roscore` starts a ROS master sucessfully, that you can stop by pressing Ctrl+C.